 - $60 application fee.
 The application fee is not due at the start of the application but must be paid before final submission.

 - The GRE is not required for admissions.

 Graduate Admission Deadlines

 The College of Communication and Information (CCI) accepts applications continuously.
 The ADPR graduate committee reviews complete applications and enrolls students during the fall, spring, and summer semesters.

 Review of completed applications will be continuous, with admissions decisions concluding at least 4 weeks prior to the start of each semester for domestic students.

 Admission of International Students

 International students wishing to complete our program are encouraged to apply.
 Please see the requirements listed at Graduate Admissions.

 Who can apply?

 Seniors who have not applied to the program yet may request to take coursework for graduate credit.
 To take courses for graduate credit, please follow the instructions on the Grad School website.
 Students must still apply to the program and be accepted by both the graduate school and the ADPR graduate admissions committee.

-Recent Graduates who were advertising or public relations majors and who graduated in the past three years may apply.
+Recent Graduates who were advertising or public relations majors and who graduated from our program in the past three years may apply.